petrolivka/appmixer-demo/README.md

-# AppMixer SaaS Platform
+# AppMixer Demo

-A Next.js application that leverages AppMixer's integration tools to create a SaaS platform for building, managing, and automating integrations between different services.
+A Next.js application that leverages AppMixer's integration platform to create a SaaS platform for building, managing, and automating integrations between different services.

 ## Features